outdreamer/build-a-cure-1/docs/objects/joke_definition.md

 - “This shirt is dry-clean only, which means it’s dirty.”

+	- subverting implication:
+		- if you bring up a topic like "how to take care of a shirt", that implies you do take care of it
+		- but "comically", much to the surprise of your audience, you do not

 - “I don’t have a girlfriend.
 I just know a girl who would get really mad if she heard me say that.”

+	- subverting the definition of a 'girlfriend' using common stereotypes/rules associated with that definition

+	- comically scenic alternate route to the 'girlfriend' definition through 'knowing someone who would get really mad if she heard me say that'

 - “I like the escalator, because the escalator cannot break.
 It just becomes stairs.”